 As vice dean, Bridges serves as the chief administrative and financial officer for the law school supervising all administrative assistant deans and department directors including admissions, alumni relations, the Career and Professional Development Center, communications, mentorship, student life and Pro Bono activities.

-Bridges previously served the law school as director of mentorship, establishing the Connections mentorship program from the ground up, soliciting mentors, assisting mentees, and managing the program through the spring 2014 pilot phase.
+Bridges was voted “Administrator of the Year” in 2016 by the student body and named a “40 Under 40” award winner by the Triangle Business Journal in 2015.
+As director of mentorship, Bridges established the Connections mentorship program from the ground up, soliciting mentors, assisting mentees and managing the program through the spring 2014 pilot phase.

-A native of Blakely, Ga., Bridges obtained an associate of arts degree from Young Harris College in 1997, followed by earning two B.A. degrees in political science and criminal justice from the University of Georgia in 1999.
-He then attended Campbell Law School, where he served as Campbell Law Student Bar Association President in 2003, law library assistant, and a law school ambassador.
-Bridges was also active with the Campbell Law Observer, Christian Legal Society, and Men’s Legal Caucus, and was a research assistant for Webster’s Real Estate Law in North Carolina.
-He collected both the Howard Christian Citizenship Award and the David Teddy Innovative Leadership and Service Award.
-Bridges was also named to Who’s Who Among Students in American Universities & Colleges.
+A native of Blakely, Georgia, Bridges earned an associate of arts degree from Young Harris College in 1997, followed by two B.A. degrees in political science and criminal justice from the University of Georgia in 1999.
+At Campbell Law School, he served as president of the Student Bar Association (SBA) in 2003 as well as law library assistant and law school ambassador.
+Bridges was also active in the Campbell Law Observer, Christian Legal Society and Men’s Legal Caucus, and served as a research assistant for Webster’s Real Estate Law in North Carolina.
+As a student, he earned both the Howard Christian Citizenship Award and the David Teddy Innovative Leadership and Service Award.

 Following graduation from Campbell Law, Bridges founded Bridges Law Firm, PLLC, in Cary, North Carolina.
 In October 2009, he co-founded Western Wake Law Group, focusing primarily on contract drafting, estate planning and real estate while serving as managing partner at the firm’s principal office.
 Bridges was awarded a Martindale-Hubbell Peer Review rating of AV@Preeminent 5 out of 5.